 When to buy wet wipes instead of making them.

-When I do buy wipes, the convenience or effectiveness must be worth it.
-For example, I keep a pack of store bought baby wipes in my car instead of my DIY wipes.
+When I buy wipes, the convenience or effectiveness must be worth it.
+For example, I keep a pack of store-bought baby wipes in my car instead of my DIY hand wipes.
 These specific wipes are my “carsickness” emergency wipes.
 Homemade wipes don’t have the chemicals or the preservatives in them to withstand being stored for any length of time in a hot car.
 And here in Florida, our cars are hot for most of the year.

 Related: Homemade Butt Wipes

 In fact, the disposable wipes that we make are not meant to be stored for long at all.
 They are meant to be used within a week or two.
 I rarely make massive quantities of one type at a time.
 Instead I make a bunch of useful solutions for different wipes.
 This tutorial is for my homemade feminine hygiene wipes.

 How to make homemade feminine wipes

 - 1 TBL Head to Toe Baby Wash or Dr. Bronner’s Unscented Baby Castile Soap, or a perfume/dye-free product such as Cetaphil or Cerave

 - 1 TBL Sweet Almond Oil 1 TBL Fractionated Coconut Oil

 - 5 Drops of Tea Tree Oil (Melaleuca Essential Oil)

 - 1 roll of Viva Brand Paper Towels